 Join us for our monthly networking luncheons!

 Each month, our members are invited to a FREE networking luncheon on the third Wednesday of each month (except April).
-The luncheons are from 11:30am to 1:00pm and are held at the Montgomery Event Venue, except in December when we meet at the Elms Hotel and Spa for our holiday luncheon.
+The luncheons are from 11:30am to 1:00pm and are held at the Montgomery Event Venue, except in December when we meet at the Elms Hotel and Spa for our holiday luncheon, pictured above.
 The luncheons are sponsored by various businesses and organizations in our community.
 Dollar donations are accepted at the door to benefit a local non-profit.
 Each month a business card is drawn for the opportunity to be a featured Chamber business of the Month, so members are encouraged to bring their business cards and participate.
 The business selected will be featured on the Chamber website for a month, and will have the chance to talk briefly about their business.
 Plus, there are door prizes at each luncheon too.
 An average of 100-125 people attend, so it’s a great opportunity to meet other business people in our community!

 Don’t Forget!
 There will be no monthly luncheon in April as we celebrate the Chamber during our Annual Chamber Dinner, Awards Ceremony, and Silent and Oral Auctions.
 Please make plans to join us April 19.

 RSVP for our 2018 luncheons here:

 Martha Buckman, Director of the Good Samaritan Center of Excelsior Springs, talked about Center projects and successful outcomes.